CelliesProjects/smartMeterLogger-esp32/README.md

 ## About

-`smartMeterLogger-esp32` connects to a smart meter (slimme meter) and logs the electricity use per minute to an sdcard.
+`smartMeterLogger-esp32` connects to a smart meter (slimme meter) and logs the electricity use every minute to an sdcard.
 Saved data can be viewed in a html5 compatible browser on your phone/laptop/desktop.
 You can also compare the current day to a day in the past.

 Compiles in the Arduino IDE.